- Home

 Product Insights

-On the basis of product, spinal cord stimulators (SCS) segment held the largest share in 2024.
+Based on product type, the spinal cord stimulators segment led the market with the largest revenue share of 39.53% in 2025, and deep brain stimulators are expected to grow at the fastest CAGR over the forecast period.
 These devices are designed to enhance quality of life and sleep for individuals suffering from chronic pain, while reducing dependence on pain medications.
 The segment’s growth is supported by the expanding acceptance of SCS for a variety of conditions and the continuous development of advanced systems.
 For example, in May 2023, Abbott received FDA approval for its SCS systems to treat chronic back pain in patients ineligible for surgery, providing effective alternatives for those with limited treatment options.

 Deep brain stimulators (DBS) segment is expected to witness the fastest CAGR over the forecast period.
 DBS offers a proven solution for movement disorders, including Parkinson’s disease, dystonia, and essential tremor, particularly when conventional medications are insufficient.
 The segment’s growth is fueled by increasing device availability and ongoing R&D efforts.
 For instance, in January 2024, the FDA approved Medtronic’s Percept RC DBS system for treating Parkinson’s disease and other movement disorders such as essential tremor, epilepsy, and dystonia.
 Featuring BrainSense technology, this system aims to improve patients’ quality of life by controlling debilitating tremors and supporting everyday activities.